-On the confirm plan page, review the information you provided, and, if it looks correct, click Continue.
+On the confirm plan page, review the information you provided.

-If you need to make any changes, click Go Back and make whatever changes are required.
+If you need to make any changes, click Go back and make whatever changes are required.
+Otherwise, click Continue.

-- On the validation page, the installer will verify various configuration elements (e.g., if SSH credentials are correct, if there is enough disk space, and if the OS is the same for the various components).
-If there aren’t any outstanding issues, click Deploy now.
+- On the validation page, the installer verifies various configuration elements (for example, if SSH credentials are correct, if there is enough disk space, and if the OS is the same for the various components).
+If there are no outstanding issues, click Deploy now.

-The installer will then install and configure Puppet Enterprise.
+The installer then installs and configures Puppet Enterprise.
 It may also need to install additional packages from your OS’s repository.
-This process may take up to 10-15 minutes.
-When the installation is complete, the installer script that was running in the terminal will close itself.
+This process may take up to 15 minutes.
+When the installation is complete, the installer script that was running in the terminal closes itself.

 You have now installed the Puppet master node.
-As indicated by the installer, the Puppet master node is also an agent node, and can configure itself the same way it configures the other nodes in a deployment.
+The Puppet master node is also an agent, and can configure itself the same way it configures the other nodes in a deployment.
 Stay logged in as root for further exercises.

-- On your control workstation, open a web browser and point it to the address supplied by the installer; for example, https://master.example.com.
-You will receive a warning about an untrusted certificate.
+- You will receive a warning about an untrusted certificate.
 This is because you were the signing authority for the console’s certificate, and your Puppet Enterprise deployment is not known to the major browser vendors as a valid signing authority.
 Ignore the warning and accept the certificate.
 The steps to do this vary by browser.

 On the login page for the console, log in with the username admin and the password you provided when installing the Puppet master.